Bread Salad with Cherries, Goat Cheese and Arugula

 - 1/8 teaspoon pressed or crushed garlic Add to list

-- Fresh goat cheese, coarsely crumbled Add to list
+- Fresh chèvre cheese, coarsely crumbled Add to list

 Meanwhile, put about 1/3 of the cherries in a small bowl and crush them lightly with a fork, to release their juices.

-When the bread is toasted, turn it out into a large bowl.
-While it is still hot, add the garlic, and toss well.
-Set aside to cool for a minute or two.
-Then add the cherries, both the smashed ones and the not-smashed ones, and toss.
+When bread is toasted, turn it out into a large bowl.
+While it is still hot, add garlic and toss well.
+Set aside to cool for 1 to 2 minutes.
+Add cherries, both the smashed ones and the not-smashed ones, and toss.

-Add 2 teaspoons balsamic vinegar and toss again.
+Add balsamic vinegar and toss again.
 Add 1 tablespoon olive oil and a generous pinch of salt, and toss again.
 Taste and adjust vinegar, oil and salt as needed.
-Add about 2 handfuls of arugula, and toss one last time.
+Add about arugula, and toss one last time.

-Finish with a generous amount of crumbled goat cheese and a few grinds of black pepper.
+Finish with a generous amount of crumbled chèvre and a few grinds of black pepper.
 Serve immediately.

 Each serving: 260 cal, 8.7g fat (3.5g sat), 11mg chol, 297mg sodium, 37.6g carb, 1.6g fiber, 7.3g protein

-Source: Published in A Homemade Life (Simon and Schuster, 2009)
+Source: Reprinted with permission from A Homemade Life (Simon and Schuster, 2009)